Last Days to Claim Free Tickets!

 St. Rose Priory: The birthplace of the Dominicans in the United States.

-Abraham Lincoln's Birthplace: Discover the birthplace of Abraham Lincoln, the nation's famous president who was also taught by a Catholic school teacher in a one-room log cabin.
+Abraham Lincoln Birthplace National Historical Park: Discover the birthplace of Abraham Lincoln, the nation's famous president who was also taught by a Catholic school teacher in a one-room log cabin.
+Features a monumental temple building in the Kentucky wilderness and trails.

 Oscar Getz Museum of Bourbon History: This museum, in the wonderful Spalding Hall, has all of the bourbon artifacts you could want to see and learn about.
 It features multiple exhibits.
 Entry is free.